Lord-Matt-NucleusCMS-Stuff/NP_ModComments/NP_ModThresholdWord.md

 You can use NP_ModThreasholdWord to autohide comments that are marked down too low You can also use it to highlight great comments.

+The example JS here has a tiny bug in that the first click wont count.

 EXAMPLE COMMENT TEMPLATE:

 <div class="itemcomment id<%memberid%>">